The 2nd Workshop on Nonverbal Cues for Human-Robot Cooperative Intelligence

 Publication Format

-We plan a half-day event for 4 hours, including talks by two invited speakers, and one interactive session.
+We plan a half-day event for 4 hours, including talks by four invited speakers.
 For participants who could not attend in person, we will disseminate the papers and pre-recorded videos on our workshop page, which also consists of a comment section for Q&A.

 Invited Speakers